 Dancing for health

-The project was a collaboration between Dr Claire White, Senior Lecturer in the Department of Physiotherapy at King's and Trinity Laban Conservatoire of Music and Dance and ran from March 2017 to August 2017.
-The project benefited from a unique collaborative and multi-disciplinary partnership between the Division of Health & Social Care Research at King’s, Trinity Laban’s Learning and Participation programme and Kings College Hospital.
+The project was a collaboration between Dr Claire White, Reader in the Department of Physiotherapy at King's and Trinity Laban Conservatoire of Music and Dance and ran from March 2017 to August 2017.
+The project benefited from a unique collaborative and multi-disciplinary partnership between the School of Population Health & Environmental Sciences at King’s, Trinity Laban’s Learning and Participation programme and Kings College Hospital.

 The project explored dance participants’ experiences and the perceived benefits of the Dancing for health programme.
 It aimed to identify the most important outcomes for people with ABI and stroke and devise appropriate methodologies for evaluating potential impact, which fully includes the participant 'voice'.
 Therefore, this project aimed to identify and assess the feasibility of appropriate and potentially innovative research methodologies that are robust yet sensitive enough to authentically capture and examine the health and well-being impact of a creative dance programme on this diverse population.

 Dancing for health, a weekly two hour class, is delivered in specialist dance facilities led by dance artist, Stella Howard, and supported by specialist neuro-physiotherapists.
 The programme was set up in 2013 by a cross sector partnership between Trinity Laban, Headway, the Brain Injury Association and the community based outpatient service at Kings College Hospital.